Fall & Winter

 TBD

-Classes end for most regularly scheduled classes in F courses and in Y courses (for Fall term)
+Last day for most regularly scheduled classes in F and Y courses (for Fall term).

-At the instructor's discretion, classes scheduled on Mondays will hold their last class on this day to make up for class missed due to the Thanksgiving holiday (Monday, October 1, 2024).
+Official last day of classes.
+At the instructor's discretion, classes scheduled on Mondays will hold their last class on this day to make up for class missed due to the Thanksgiving holiday.

 Classes in S courses begin; Classes in Y courses resume

-Waitlists for S courses close at 11:59 pm EST (Toronto time)
+Waitlists for S courses close at end of day

 Last day to enrol in S courses